hvpham-yorku/Group_9_Carelink_/Log.md

 New Stats Card component, Updating the previous Components.

 Estimated Time: 6 Hours

 Actual Time: 6 Hours

 Implemented Unit & Integration Testing:

 Estimated Time: 4 Hours

 Actual Time: 6 Hours

-- As a user, I want to be able to create a new note.
+- As a Caregiver, I want to be able to create a new note.
-- As a user, I want to view previous notes.
+- As a Caregiver, I want to view previous notes.
-- As a user, I want to edit existing notes.
+- As a Caregiver, I want to edit existing notes.
-- As a user, I want to delete notes if needed.
+- As a Caregiver, I want to delete notes if needed.
-- As a user, I want to see notes in chronological order in CareTimeLine.
+- As a Caregiver, I want to see notes in chronological order in CareTimeLine.
+- As a Caregiver, I want to see a list of Urgent Notes.

 ### Jose Urbina